ComplexNetTSP/Power_grids/README.md

 There are two folders that contains the CSV data :

 - *Countries*
-- * Continents *
+- *Continents*

-As their names suggest, * Countries * contains the data for different countries and * Continents * the data for different continents.
+As their names suggest, *Countries* contains the data for different countries and *Continents* the data for different continents.
 The architecture is the same for both folders.
 For each country/continent, there are 4 subfolders :

-- * Nodes * : contains the raw nodes data
+- *Nodes* : contains the raw nodes data
-- * Edges * : contains the raw edges data
+- *Edges* : contains the raw edges data
-- * graphml * : contains the graphs in graphml format
+- *graphml* : contains the graphs in graphml format
-- * PNG * : contains images of the graphs (Blue nodes : stations, red nodes : generators, white nodes : joints)
+- *PNG* : contains images of the graphs (Blue nodes : stations, red nodes : generators, white nodes : joints)

 In the folders Nodes and Edges there are two kinds of files :

 - Highvoltage CSV file : contains raw data of the highvoltage network.
 - Heuristic CSV file : contains raw data of the whole networks.
 As its name suggests, these data come from heuristic algorithms that try to make sense out of incomplete OpenStreetMap data.
 The networks obtained should therefore be treated as approximations of the true networks.

-Therefore, there are two kinds of graphs in the * graphml * and * PNG * folders : highvoltage networks and heuristic networks.
+Therefore, there are two kinds of graphs in the *graphml* and *PNG* folders : highvoltage networks and heuristic networks.

 ## Nodes CSV file format

 Each row contains information relative to a single node.
 Fields are separated by the character '#'.
 The fields are the following :

-- * v_id *: Node identifier (type: integer)
+- *v_id*: Node identifier (type: integer)
-- "lon": Node longitude (type: float)
+- *lon*: Node longitude (type: float)
-- "lat": Node latitude (type: float)
+- *lat*: Node latitude (type: float)
-- "typ": Node type (type: string) (example:'generator', 'substation'...)
+- *typ*: Node type (type: string) (example:'generator', 'substation'...)
-- "voltage": Node voltage level (type: integer)
+- *voltage*: Node voltage level (type: integer)
-- "frequency": Node frequency (type: float)
+- *frequency*: Node frequency (type: float)
-- "name": Node name (type: string) (example: Name of the power plant).
+- *name*: Node name (type: string) (example: Name of the power plant).
 These data are mostly recorded in the language of the country.
-- "operator": Operator responsible for the given node (type: string)
+- *operator*: Operator responsible for the given node (type: string)
-- "ref":
+- *ref*:
-- "source": For generators only.
+- *source*: For generators only.
 Power source used by the generator (type: string) (example: 'biofuel', 'coal', 'solar'...)
-- "n_gen": For aggregated generators only.
+- *n_gen*: For aggregated generators only.
 Number of generators that were aggregated (type: integer)
-- "capacity": For aggregated generators, list of aggregated generator capacities (type: List[float])
+- *capacity*: For aggregated generators, list of aggregated generator capacities (type: List[float])
-- "Net_capacity": Capacity of the generator or the aggregated generators (in this case, it is the sum of the capacities in the previous field) (type: float)
+- *Net_capacity*: Capacity of the generator or the aggregated generators (in this case, it is the sum of the capacities in the previous field) (type: float)
-- "wkt_srid_4326": Well known text for the object geometry (type: string)
+- *wkt_srid_4326*: Well known text for the object geometry (type: string)

 Note that, except for the identifier, longitude, latitude, type, and wkt_srid_4326 fields, most entries contain very sparse information on the other fields.